 That’s because, for successful niche creators, the real work is listening.
 It’s figuring out a who long before a what.
 It’s trial by community, not fire.
 And it’s about them, not you.

-How to apply Visualize Value’s niche strategy to your work
+How to apply this strategy

 Regardless of the type of content you create, the following principles will apply.